Milad-Akarie/auto_route_library/README.md

 }
 ```

-Then we pass our observer to the `<routerName>.config().` **Important:** Notice that `navigatorObservers` property is a builder function that returns a list of observes and the reason for that is a navigator observer instance can only be used by a single router, so unless you're using a single router or you don't want your nested routers to inherit observers, make sure navigatorObservers builder always returns fresh observer instances.
+Then we pass our observer to the `<routerName>.config().` **Important:** Notice that `navigatorObservers` property is a builder function that returns a list of observers and the reason for that is a navigator observer instance can only be used by a single router, so unless you're using a single router or you don't want your nested routers to inherit observers, make sure navigatorObservers builder always returns fresh observer instances.

 ```dart
 return MaterialApp.router(